apache/druid-website-src/druid-powered.md

 [WeQ](http://weq.com) is a leading mobile performance and branding ad-tech company headquartered in Berlin.
 Druid is one of the core services that helps WeQ drive user acquisition and engagement to deliver mobile performance and branding campaigns.

 We are using Druid for real-time analytics that delivers business insights and power our anti-fraud tools.
 We are ingesting several billions of events per day using the Kafka real-time connector.
 Druid is a rock-solid and flexible foundation for our data system delivering blazing-fast analytics

+## WhyLabs

+[WhyLabs](https://whylabs.ai/) is on a mission to build the interface between humans and AI applications.
+Our Data and AI Observability platform enables teams to monitor all of their ML models, regardless of scale, with zero configuration necessary.
+Druid allows WhyLabs to combine stream and batch processing to interactively explore and visualize statistically profiled datasets.

+* [Migrating Our ML Insights Platform To Druid](https://www.youtube.com/watch?v=XV-rFsv9FTc) (Drew Dahlke), *Imply [YouTube]*, 10 Dec 2021.

 ## Wikimedia Foundation